SavitarRL/Integer_Collections_and_Intervals/README.md

  An interesting project task on data structures & algorithms, object-oriented programming, unit testing and documentation writing.

+## Problem overview
+#### Integer collection
+Add appropriate data members to the IntegerCollection class and implement the missing methods in the included code that stores a collection of integers.
+On construction, the collection should be empty.
+The same number may be stored more than once.

+Implement the following methods:

+1. Insert(int x).
+Insert an entry for the value “x”.
+2. Erase(int x).
+Remove one entry with the value “x” (if one exists) from the collection.
+3. Erase(int from, int to).
+Remove all the entries with a value in the range [from, to).
+4. Count(int from, int to).
+Count how many entries have a value in the range [from, to).

+#### Intervals
+Implement a function that takes as input

+•	A closed integer interval $I$,
+•	a collection of intervals $A_1...
+A_n$

+and checks if $I \subseteq ⋃_j 𝐴_𝑗$. (i.e. if every element of $I$ is in the union of the $A_i$)

 ## Overall File Structure

 ```